tbfld/counter.ink/content/blg/new/2025-08-25 what isn't happening.md

 - Are media and legal professionals working together to put an end to the right’s poisonous media empires?

-- Are technologists and legal professionals working to identify the oceans of data that DOGE stole and top remediate the consequences?
+- Are technologists and legal professionals working to identify the oceans of data that DOGE stole and to remediate the consequences?

 - Are scientists planning the next generation of institutions to replace NIH, NSF, etc with something even better?